AI-Commandos/LLaMa2lang/README.md

                         The batch size to use in finetuning.
 Adjust to fit in your GPU vRAM.
 Default is 4 --threads_output_name THREADS_OUTPUT_NAME
                         If specified, the threads created in this script for finetuning will also be saved to disk or HuggingFace Hub.
+  --thread_template THREAD_TEMPLATE
+                        A file containing the thread template to use.
+Default is threads/template_fefault.txt
 ```

 6. Run inference using the newly created QLoRA model.